Electron-phonon coupling in ferromagnetic Fe-Co alloys from first principles: Methods

 \subsection{Virtual-crystal approximation}

-In this work, we focus on Fe$_{1-x}$Co$_x$ alloys in the range of concentrations $0<x<0.75$.
+In this work, we focus on Fe$_{1-x}$Co$_x$ alloys in the range of concentrations $x$ from 0 to 0.75.
 Pure iron ($x=0$) at room temperature adopts a body-centered cubic structure (bcc, space group $Im\bar{3}m$).
 When Co is added to Fe, the structure remains bcc, but Fe and Co atoms are randomly arranged on a bcc lattice.
 At a higher concentration of Co ($x=0.5$) there is a ordering of Fe and Co atoms (B$_2$ phase, space group $Pm\bar{3}m$).\cite{nishizawa1984,matsuda2012development} At an even higher concentration of Co (above around $x=0.75$) the bcc phase is no longer favored and the preferred phase is hexagonal close-packed (hcp).
-Therefore, we choose to study the range of concentrations at which the alloy is single phased and assume that the structure of the alloy is bcc or ordered B$_2$, depending on the concentration.

-We model Fe$_{1-x}$Co$_x$ alloys within the virtual crystal approximation (VCA).\cite{VCA_2000} Briefly, we use two elemental pseudopotentials and combine them with the desired fraction of each element to create an effective pseudopotential of the alloy.
+We model Fe$_{1-x}$Co$_x$ alloys within the virtual crystal approximation (VCA).\cite{VCA_1931,VCA_2000} Briefly, we use two elemental pseudopotentials and combine them with the desired fraction of each element to create an effective pseudopotential of the alloy.
 Then we place the pseudopotential of the alloy in the primitive cell of the bcc lattice (2a site of space group $Im\bar{3}m$) to generate the bcc alloy.
 The VCA approach offers a computational advantage, because we can use a single atom basis to represent arbitrary alloy compositions $x$, eliminating the need for computationally expensive supercell calculations.
-To compare our results to that of a supercell, we computed $\lambda$ at $x=0.5$ using both approaches.
+Nevertheless, we computed $\lambda$ at $x=0.5$ using both approaches.
 To construct the supercell, we place Fe in the 1a site and Co in the 1b site of the space group $Pm\bar{3}m$, resulting in an ordered (B$_2$) Fe$_{1/2}$Co$_{1/2}$ alloy.